 Tips in getting through this remote setup successfully

 Peter Moriarty: Yeah, look, I’ll simplify it.
 But I want to make the point on the email and managing your inbox, I think, Barbara, you’re in the comfortable position of having transcended to a leadership position of a CEO of a business.
 And that, it’s just not appropriate for anyone to be emailing you, for anyone, anyone whose earlier stage in the business there is a business shift that you need to go through to remove yourself from being that primary point of contact.
 And you know, perhaps that’s what you’re referring to in the other shows that shift has to happen and that’s a common mail.
 Let’s get really simple, it’s a common mailbox.
-It’s help@ or support@ or info@ or sales@ or whatever@ your domain.com that your customers are trained to email that is no longer going to you anymore.
+It’s [email protected] or [email protected] or [email protected] or [email protected] or [email protected] your domain.com that your customers are trained to email that is no longer going to you anymore.
 And that is a journey that you have to take.
 But when you take that journey, not only is that going to help you on a day to day basis, because it means that you and your team will provide better support to your customers.
 That’s a mindset shift as well and that mindset shift is this business is not me, this business is a service.

 Barbara Turley: And that is a shift that a lot of business owners never get to and it doesn’t just apply to your email that applies to everything, it’s the brand.
 I mean, I know we’re on doing these podcasts, but I’ve been you know, we’re the leaders of these businesses, but you’re very much promoting I mean, The Virtual Hub, which is my business, has very much its own brand, it stands up by itself.
 Same for you with itGenius and the stuff that you’re doing.
 I mean, it’s still a journey, it’s still a journey.